smukkejohan/RTIMULib/README.md

 SyntroPiNav is available as part of the richards-tech SyntroPiApps repo (https://github.com/richards-tech/SyntroPiApps) while SyntroNavView is available as part of the richards-tech SyntroApps repo (https://github.com/richards-tech/SyntroApps).

 ## Release history

+### June 17 2015 - 7.1.0

+Added humidity support to the demo apps and created RTIMULibDrive11 and Fusion11.py.
+Fixed some related build problems.
+Updated some source headers.

 ### June 15 2015 - 7.0.3